-With Halloween right around the corner I can’t help but come up with a list that combines two of my favorite things to do this time of year.
+Horror sure is making a come back (thanks to the US movie and Scary Stories to Tell in the Dark to name a few) so I can’t help but come up with a list that combines two of my favorite things.
 1) Read books that give me the creeps and 2) watch enough scary movies that my nerves are completely shot and there’s just no hope of getting any sleep in the near future.
 Thus, I’ve combined the two into this list of my favorite creepy YA books that would be really excellent if they were made into horror movies.

 1. Anna Dressed in Blood by Kendare Blake